If Jesus Rose from the Dead, then (#20) Jesus Was and Is Alive

 • To the Twelve on Olivet

-• These are just the appearances that are recorded for us.
-Luke states that Jesus appeared to the disciples over a 40-day period, which implies it was much more than five or six times in our list.
+And these are just the appearances that are recorded for us.
+Luke states that Jesus appeared to the disciples over a 40-day period, which implies it was many more than five or six times in our list.

 When my dad began having strokes near the end of his life, he would sit in our dining room and, on occasions, ask who was walking around in the forest behind our house.
 Of course, in the beginning, we would look as well, and find no one.
 This happened enough that we eventually came to realize he was suffering from some form of hallucination.
 But only my dad experienced them.
 I loved him dearly, and I longed to look outside and see someone, so that I wouldn’t have to deal with the reality of what was happening to him.
 But I never saw anyone.
 Never.